szeder/all-git-forks/SoC-2012-Ideas.md

 out of the object database when possible.
 However, there is still more work to be done:

  * Some code paths still load large files into memory.
+Some other code paths may convert in-pack large files into loose format.
 These code paths need to be analyzed and fixed.

  * Some code paths, such as diff, require files in memory.
 When files are not text (as most large files are not), we can often skip this